yeftakun/hall-config/README.md

    - **Applications** tab → add `HallConfig.App.exe`.
    - **Devices** tab → check your physical controller, then check **Enable device hiding** at the bottom.
 3. Unplug and replug your physical controller for the change to take effect.

-### 3. Install HallConfig

-Download the latest installer from [Releases](https://github.com/yeftakun/hall-config/releases), run it, and follow the wizard.

 ## How to Use